Alumni Associate Research Fellows

 Eriks Varpahovskis, 2021

-Research Topic: Patterns and State Strategies of Transnational Higher Education Institutions in Central Asia
+Research Title: Patterns and State Strategies of Transnational Higher Education Institutions in Central Asia

 Eriks Varpahovskis is a Postdoctoral Fellow at the School of International Regional Studies at the National Research University Higher School of Economics (Russia), where he works on a set of public diplomacy-related research projects including exploration of the country image impact on the behavior of international students in South Korea, transnational higher education institutions’ functions as instruments of public diplomacy and others.
 Eriks received a Ph.D. in Political Science from Hankuk University of Foreign Studies (South Korea) while being sponsored by the Government of the Republic of Korea in 2015-2019.
 His other research activities can be found on his Academia's page.